 Jenna Lay, Vice Chair of the Faculty Senate

-Marci Levine, Program Director of ADVANCE
+Marci Levine, Director of Faculty Development and Success

 Donna Mohr, Director of Retention